 This is another example of how your credit score can affect many areas of your financial life.
-So let’s take a look at why DISH Network checks the credit history of new customers, how the credit check will affect your FICO credit score, and the affect your credit will have on how much you pay for DISH Network service.
+So let’s take a look at why DISH Network checks the credit history of new customers, how the credit check will affect your FICO credit score, and the effect your credit will have on how much you pay for DISH Network service.

 Before getting to the details, I should say that the folks at DISH Network were great.
 They answered all of my questions (and I had a lot of them), and they were available to install the equipment the very next day.
 While you can order DISH Network online, I found that talking to a live representative (DISH #: 1-888-347-2579) was the only way to get all of my questions answered.